KNowledgeOnWebScale/knoodle/README.md

 - You find all HTML of the application in `index.html`.
 - You find the frequently asked questions page in the folder `faq`.
 - You find some used libraries in the folder `lib`, most are handled using webpack.
-To create a development webpack bundle, check the commented lines in `webpack.config.js`
+To create a development webpack bundle, use `webpack.dev.config.js`
 - You find all custom JavaScript in the folder `js`.

 ## License